Unusual mentor-mentee matches can yield unexpected benefits.

 Karen W. Ulmer, MSN, RN, RNC-OB, RN-BC, and Heidi J. Beris, MSN, RN, CPN, RN-BC, are clinical nurse education specialists at Pennsylvania Hospital.
 Located in Philadelphia, Pennsylvania, USA, the hospital is one of six in the Penn Medicine system.

-Karen Ulmer and Heidi Beris will present Build and Sustain a Hospital-Wide Nursing Mentorship Program Using the Healthy Work Environment Standards on Saturday, 23 February 2019, at Sigma’s Creating Healthy Work Environments conference in New Orleans, Louisiana, USA.
+Karen Ulmer and Heidi Beris presented Build and Sustain a Hospital-Wide Nursing Mentorship Program Using the Healthy Work Environment Standards on Saturday, 23 February 2019, at Sigma’s Creating Healthy Work Environments conference in New Orleans, Louisiana, USA.
+See the Virginia Henderson Global Nursing e-Repository for additional information.